albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 A `HashMap` is a good choice when we want to find exact matches on a certain property, because the average cost of finding exact matches is constant (*O(1)*).

-When we want to find entities based on the total order of a certain property (e.g. get all users whose age is above 25), we can use a different data structure, e.g. a [`TreeMap`](https://docs.oracle.com/javase/7/docs/api/java/util/TreeMap.html), where the cost of finding ordered elements is logarithmic.
+When we want to find entities based on the total order of a certain property (e.g. get all users whose age is above 25), we can use a different data structure, e.g. a [TreeMap](https://docs.oracle.com/javase/7/docs/api/java/util/TreeMap.html), where the cost of finding elements is logarithmic.

+If we wanted to find elements by prefix, a [Trie](https://en.wikipedia.org/wiki/Trie) would be the right choice.

 ## Conclusion

-- error handling
-- thread safety
-- alternatives
-- code on GitHub
+In this article we've seen how to model a data domain using graphs, and how to implement a simple labelled property graph in Java.
+The code is quite basic and lacks error handling and thread-safety, but it's a starting point.

+The last decade has seen a growing interest in graph databases in the software community.
+Most of the technology powering these databases is not really new; what's new is the fact that we now have a lot of interconnected data, and we want to query this data based on how elements are connected together, rather than just the values they hold.